 Oh I do love a sun catcher.
 It is such a great kids craft mainly because it is up on the window and can be seen and enjoyed but then you can change it easily for something else.
-I thought Christmas bulbs would work well because they are so colourful and cheery and the light coming through would make them look realistic.
+I thought Christmas lights sun catcher would work well because they are so colourful and cheery and the light coming through would make them look realistic.

 I cut the light bulbs out as Molly was at school but I will probably get her to make some at the weekend if she wants to.
 The bulb is a fairy simple shape to cut.
 Then we glued the back and stuck a piece of tissue paper on it and then cut round it.